Exploring the Lived Experiences of 911 Dispatchers: A Phenomenological Study

 Abstract

-911 dispatchers are considered the first of the first responders.
-Despite existing literature concluding 911 dispatchers experience rates of traumatic exposure similarly to other emergency service personnel, there is limited research regarding this population’s specific experiences.
-The purpose of this study was to explore the lived experiences of 911 dispatchers to determine the consistency of their experiences with the limited existing literature regarding trauma-related disorders among dispatchers.
+Among the first responder profession, 911 dispatchers are considered the first point of contact for those in crisis.
+Despite existing literature concluding that 911 dispatchers experience rates of traumatic exposure similarly to other emergency service personnel, there is limited research regarding this population’s specific experiences.
+The purpose of this study was to explore the lived experiences of 911 dispatchers to determine the consistency of their experiences with the limited existing literature.
 In this international study, a transcendental phenomenological research approach was utilized to describe the lived experiences and commonalities of the participants.
-Participants were primarily recruited through social media groups specifically for 911 dispatchers.
-Based on the findings from this study, six prominent themes emerged: (a) health issues, (b) juxtaposed positive and negative work environment, (c) passion and pride about work, (d) cumulative stress, (e) vicarious traumatization, and (f) strained interpersonal relationships.
-Limitations, recommendations for future research, and implications are discussed.
+Based on the findings from this study, five prominent themes emerged: (a) health issues, (b) trauma reactions, (c) strained interpersonal relationships, (d) job dissatisfaction, and (e) resilience.
+Limitations, recommendations for future research, and implications related to the counselling setting are discussed.

 LaShondra P. Manning, Tarleton State University